wilmixjemin8/CWEB/README.md

 10) WEB10.0

-These  are Advanced  cloud  Technolgies with  wallet.....
+These  are Advanced  cloud  Webapplication with  wallet.....

 Note: Remaining Technologies .... will  be  invented later  in  year  2017.
-Note: Web3.0  technology  url is  : http://wilmix7.github.io/WEB3.0.

-Wilmix  real  Most  powerful   technology will come  after   2020  which  is  ????.
+Wilmix  real  Most  powerful  Programming Language will come  after   2020  which  is  ????.

+It consists of 1000 modules related to Advanced Business which will be listed later.

 Note:
 ======

-It consists of 1000 modules related to Advanced Business which will be listed later.

-CWEB consists of 1 billion jsword AdvancedBusiness ; so CWEB is the most powerful technology in the world and it is greater than any technology.
+CWEB consists of 1 billion jsword AdvancedBusiness ; so CWEB is the most powerful Programming Language Section in the world and it is greater than any P.L.